 - Also, the Cancellation Rights for a Contract cease to be available in the following circumstances:in the case of any sales contract, if the goods become mixed inseparably (according to their nature) with other items after delivery.

 Right to cancel

-- Subject as stated in these Terms and Conditions, you can cancel this contract within 30 days without giving any reason.
+- Subject as stated in these Terms and Conditions, you can cancel this contract and subsequent subscription renewals at any time without giving any reason.

-- To exercise the right to cancel, you must inform us of your decision to cancel this Contract by a clear statement setting out your decision (eg a letter sent by post, fax or email).
-You can use the attached model cancellation form, but it is not obligatory.
-In any event, you must be able to show clear evidence of when the cancellation was made, so you may decide to use the model cancellation form.
+- To exercise the right to cancel, you must inform us of your decision to cancel this Contract by a clear statement setting out your decision using our contact form.
+In any event, you must be able to show clear evidence of when the cancellation was made.

 - To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.